gregzaitsev/quartz-docker/README.md

 https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9844#/explorer

-Note: New blocks will appear after the node fully syncs
+Note: New blocks will appear after both Quartz and Kusama nodes fully sync.
+This may take up to a few hours.

 ## Step 3: Use